Esri/offline-editor-js/README.md

 #Classes documentation

 ##offlineFeaturesManager
 Extends and overrides a feature layer.
-This manager allows you to extend FeatureLayer objects with offline capability and manage the resync process.
+This library allows you to extend esri.layers.FeatureLayer objects with offline capability and manage the resync process.

 ###Constructor